John Asiata: 2020

 Asiata played in the first four games of the season for North Queensland before suffering a knee injury in a 16–26 loss to the Cronulla-Sutherland Sharks, ruling him out for eight weeks.
 He returned in the clubs Round 12 loss to the Canberra Raiders.
 In Round 18, Asiata was charged with dangerous contact and was suspended for one game.

 On 24 September, North Queensland announced that Asiata would leave the club at the end of the season.
 In Round 20, he played his final game for North Queensland, a 32–16 win over the Brisbane Broncos.
 On 3 October, he won the Cowboys' Club Person of the Year award for the second time.

 In November 2020, Asiata signed a one-year deal with the Brisbane Broncos.

 2021

 On 16 September, Asiata signed a one-year deal with the Canterbury-Bankstown Bulldogs commencing in 2022.
 However the contract was terminated on 7 December for his continual refusal to receive a COVID-19 vaccination.

 On 15 December it was announced that Asiata had signed for English Betfred Championship side Leigh Centurions.

 2022

 In round 1 of the 2022 Championship season, Asiata made his club debut for Leigh in their 50–4 victory over Whitehaven R.L.F.C.

 On 28 May 2022, Asiata played for Leigh in their 2022 RFL 1895 Cup final victory over Featherstone.

 On 3 October 2022, Asiata played for Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.

+2023

+Following Leigh's 12-10 Challenge Cup semi-final victory over St Helens, Asiata was cited but not suspended for alleged cannonball tackles.
+It was reported that four players suffered injuries following tackles from Asiata with Alex Walmsley and Agnatius Paasi being ruled out for the season.
+St Helens head coach Paul Wellens accused the RFL of not protecting players following the game.

+On 12 August, Asiata captained Leigh Leopards in their Challenge Cup final victory over Hull Kingston Rovers.

+Asiata played 24 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.

+2024

+In round 3 of the 2024 Super League season, Leigh played against St Helens for the first time since the Challenge Cup semi-final with Asiata performing a cannonball tackle within the first minute of the match similar to the tackles he performed last year in the corresponding fixture.
+Asiata was given a yellow card and ban over the incident, however the ban received was later rescinded as it was deemed Asiata's action were not illegal.
+Asiata later returned to the match but suffered a torn calf muscle as Leigh lost the game 12-4.

+On 2 October 2024 it was reported that he had signed for Hull F.C. on a three-year deal.

+2025

+Asiata played 14 games for Hull F.C. in the 2025 Super League season as the club finished 7th on the table.